Kristi Wragg, MD, MSW

 Atrium Health Sandra & Leon Levine Psychiatry Residency Program

-Dr. Wragg has a passion for working with adults with mood disorders, psychosis, and survivors of domestic violence and trauma.
-She has specialized training and proficiency in Electroconvulsive Therapy (ECT), Transcranial Magnetic Stimulation (TMS), and Esketamine.
+Dr. Wragg has a passion for working with adults with mood disorders, anxiety disorders, psychosis, survivors of domestic violence & trauma and those dealing with a difficult life transition.
 As a lifelong learner, Dr. Wragg is committed to staying abreast of cutting-edge medications and treatment.
-She understands the power of psychotherapy to effectively restructure and optimize brain function and is currently a fellow in the Pearsall Fellowship Program within the Carolina Psychoanalytic Institute.
+She understands the power of psychotherapy to effectively restructure and optimize brain function and is a fellow of the Pearsall Fellowship Program within the Carolina Psychoanalytic Institute.
+Dr. Wragg enjoys collaborating with outside providers to achieve the most optimal outcomes for her clients.
+In addition to her work at HopeWay Psychiatry & Associates, she provides outpatient psychiatric care at Hope Community Clinic through a grant-funded position.
+This partnership brings vital psychiatric services to an underserved and uninsured population.

 Outside of work, Dr. Wragg prioritizes her own wellness and enjoys talking long walks with her family and spending time with her puppy.